jonatasleon/jonatasleon.github.io/posts/a-better-way-to-manage-secrets-in-prefect-using-doppler.md

+---
-# A Better Way to Manage Secrets in Prefect Using Doppler
+title: A Better Way to Manage Secrets in Prefect Using Doppler
+date: 2025-12-22
+excerpt: A better way to manage secrets in Prefect using Doppler
+---

 Recently I came across [Doppler](https://doppler.com/) and I wanted to share a specific use case for it.